niravlekinwala/pyGNMF/README.md

     conv_num=3)`

     where,
-    * `X_matrix` (required): Matrix to factorise.
+    * `X_matrix` (required): Matrix to factorise into `num_fact` factors.
     * `covariance` (required): Covariance (matrix of size $nm\times nm$) between different the elements of $X_{n\times m}$ Matrix.
     * `option=('row_stacked', 'column_stacked')` (required): Option to specify how the elements of the covariance matrix ($nm\times nm$) are stacked.
 If the covariance corresponds to row-stacked elements of $X$ matrix, 'row_stacked' is used else 'column_stacked' is used.
-    * `G_init='random'` (required): Non-negative Initial guess for $G$ of size $n\times p$.
+    * `G_init='random'` (required): Non-negative initial guess for $G$ of size $n\times p$.
 If `random` keyword is used, `G_init` is generated randomly internally.
-    * `F_init='random'` (required): Non-negative Initial guess for $F$ of size $p\times m$.
+    * `F_init='random'` (required): Non-negative initial guess for $F$ of size $p\times m$.
 If `random` keyword is used, `F_init` is generated randomly internally.
     * `num_fact=None` ($p$, required): A critical parameter for the GNMF to work i.e., the number of factors for $X$ matrix.
-    * `num_init=1` (optional): Each method can be initialised multiple times depending on this parameter.
+    * `num_init=1` (optional): Each method can be initialised multiple times depending on value of this parameter.
 Default value is 1.
-    * `max_iter=500000` (optional): Each initialisation of a method under consideration will run till convergence or till the maximum number of iterations defined by this parameters.
+    * `max_iter=500000` (optional): Each initialisation of a method under consideration will run till convergence or till the maximum number of iterations defined by value if this parameter.
 Default value is 500000.
     * `tolerance=1e-06` (optional): Each initialisation of a method under consideration will run till convergence or till the maximum number of iterations.
 This parameter defines the tolerance value for the convergence.
+Default value is 1e-6.
-    * `conv_typ=('absolute', 'relative')` (optional): Each initialisation of a method under consideration will run till convergence.
+    * `conv_typ=('absolute', 'relative')` (optional): Each initialisation of a method under consideration will run till convergence or maximum number of iterations.
 This parameter defines the type of convergence i.e., `absolute` difference in the objective function value or `relative` difference in the objective function value.
 Default value is `relative`.
-    * `conv_num=3` (optional): Each initialisation of a method under consideration will run till convergence. `conv_num` parameter is used to declare convergence only if the `absolute` or `relative` difference is less than tolerance value for some iterations.
+    * `conv_num=3` (optional): Each initialisation of a method under consideration will run till convergence or till maximum number of iterations.
+Itf a method converges, `conv_num` parameter defines the minimum number of iteration which are required to have convergence criteria below tolerance.
 Default value is 3.
 2. `gnmf_projected_gradient`: There are four functions as part of the class,
     - `update_F` : This function is used for the update of F.
     - `update_G` : This function is used for the update of G.